daniel-shapiro-NYO/LLM-Wiki_training/README.md

 An LLM-Wiki has three layers:

-1. **Raw sources.** Your original documents, untouched.
+1. **Raw files.** Your original documents, untouched.
 PDFs, PowerPoints, Word files, transcripts, spreadsheet exports.
 The agent reads from them but never modifies them.